 The U.S. supply chain was only granted about a month of relief after a three-day East Coast port strike that represented the largest shutdown of its kind in nearly a half century.
 Now, importers are facing the ramifications of a Canadian labor strike from the country’s east coast in Montreal to its west coast in British Columbia.

-• The most recent strikes began Nov.
+• The most recent strike began Nov.
 4 in Vancouver and Port of Prince Rupert, two of the largest ports on the Canadian west coast, resulting in a complete work stoppage at the ports.

 • The ramifications of these strikes on the U.S. and promo supply chain are inevitable.
 About 20% of U.S. trade arrives through Vancouver and Prince Rupert ports alone, which are currently shut down.
 Approximately $800 million in trade flows through these ports every day.

 In the ports of Vancouver and Port of Prince Rupert, the International Longshore and Warehouse Union (ILWU) Local 514 was previously working despite a contract that expired on March 31, 2023.
 More than 95% of union members voted in support of a strike.
-The British Columbia Maritime Employers Association has said that it locked out workers after ILWU issued a 72-hour strike notice.
+The British Columbia Maritime Employers Association has said that it locked out workers after ILWU issued a 72-hour strike notice

 • After negotiations between the two sides stalled with automation said to be a primary sticking point preventing resolution, talks are set to resume on Saturday, Vancouver Sun reported.